Henry S. Seiner

 Edward Sobota, Jr.

-Achievement Award Committee Chair
+Grant and Achievement Award Committee Chair

 Edward A. Sobota is President of TSI Titanium.
 TSI, located in Derry, Pennsylvania, is a leading manufacturer of titanium bar products.

 Sobota began his career in titanium in 1988 as an assistant in TSI’s quality department.
 He spent extensive time observing hot working operations (rolling and forging) at various mills subcontracted by TSI Titanium.

 Upon graduating from Pennsylvania State University, with a BS in Metals Science and Engineering in 1994, Sobota joined BethForge (Bethlehem Steel’s large forging division) as an engineer in the technology department.